 ISO/IEC 10967-3:2006 Information technology - Language independent arithmetic - Part 3: Complex integer and floating point arithmetic and complex elementary numerical functions

-3. Terms and definitions, symbolssymbols, and conventions
+3. Terms and definitions, symbols, and conventions

 3.1 General

 For the purposes of this document, the terms and definitions given in ISO/IEC 2382:2015, TR 24772–1, and the following apply.
 Other terms are defined where they appear in italic type.